Professor Louise Toner

 IBA Development

 Professor Louise Toner leads the IBA programme development at Birmingham City University.
 Louise introduced the IBA framework into the university in 2015 by running a series of programmes.
-These included a bespoke course supporting Maternity & Midwifery staff and another to support students attending the High Achievers Programme.
+These included a bespoke course supporting Midwifery staff and another to support students as part of the High Achievers Programme.
 In 2019, IBA was embedded into a new 20 credit MSc module titled Understanding and managing behaviours of self, teams and organisations which was offered to national and international students.
 Under Louise’s leadership, IBA Pilot Programmes have gone on to be shortlisted in the category of ‘Wellbeing Initiative of the Year’ by the Times Educational Supplement (TES) Independent School Awards.

 More about Louise